 - Slide film 6-8 stops

-35mm film that is sold in metal canisters is used by the Nikon F4.
-The film can also be called 135 film, and it’s the most often used film format.
+35mm film that is in canisters is used by the Nikon F4.
+The film can also be referred to as 135 film, and it’s the most commonly used type of film.

 DX Coded Film

-All new 35mm film on the market at this point has a DX code.
-This lets cameras to detect and set the ISO of the canister put in the camera.
+Just about all available 35mm film offered for sale at this point has a DX code.
+This allows cameras to automatically detect and set the ISO when the film canister is put in the camera.

-DX-coding is not going to change anything for the Nikon F4 because ISO has to be manually dialed in with the ISO knob.
+DX-coding doesn’t change anything for the Nikon F4 because ISO is required to be manually set.